daisea3e1203/dabinTools/README.md

 - etc...

 ### Nodes
-- Mirror and Weld: Mirro and weld input using the origin or 2nd input's center as the pivot
+- Mirror and Weld: Mirror and weld input using the origin or 2nd input's center as the pivot
 - Extend Shape: Cut input along plane and extend.
 - Shape Spawner: Spawn different kinds of shape initialized to the size of the second input's bounding box.
 Intelligently adds and lays out spawned shapes to the first input's merge node.